stuerp/foo_vis_spectrum_analyzer/README.md

 * Improved: LED Mode is also applied to the bar background.
 * Improved: The LED size and gap can be configured.
+* Improved: The font of the X and Y-axis can be configured in all visualizations.

 v0.7.5.0-beta2, 2024-03-31